Afghanistan

 EMERGENCY AID AND EDUCATION OF CHILDREN

 The resumption of power in Afghanistan by the Taliban in August 2021 has led to the collapse of an already dilapidated social and economic system...
-30 million Afghans (92% of the population) do not have enough to eat.
-And more than a million children are severely undernourished.
-Prices for basic food products, petrol and gas have doubled.
-Electricity only works for 3 hours a day in a country where winter temperatures reach -20°C...
+25 million Afghans (60% of the Afghan population) are in a state of famine.
+But life in Afghanistan is difficult for everyone.
+Prices for basic foodstuffs, petrol and gas have doubled.
+Electricity is only available for 3 hours a day in a country where winter temperatures reach -20°C...

 Goal

-Thanks to our support, Dr Belqis, our paediatric correspondent in Kabul, treats 50 children and their mothers every day in her clinic.
-Most of the children suffering from malnutrition receive nutritional flour, and our doctor also distributes a large number of asthma medicines (for lack of electricity and wood, the townspeople burn tyres and plastic, causing asphyxiating pollution).
+Dr Belqis, our paediatric correspondent in Kabul, treats 50 children and their mothers every day in her clinic.
+Most of the children suffering from malnutrition are given nutritional flour, and our paediatrician also distributes a large number of asthma medicines (for lack of electricity and wood, the townspeople burn tyres and plastic, causing asphyxiating pollution).
+We are continuing our support for Dr Belqis Katil's dispensary in Kabul.

-Our programmes will be adapted to the current situation in Afghanistan.
+Our educational programmes will be adapted to the current situation in Afghanistan.

 Taking action in Afghanistan